amberpixels/git-undo/README.md

 1. **git commit** - Reverts the commit while keeping the changes staged
 2. **git add** - Unstages files that were added
 3. **git branch** - Deletes a newly created branch
+4. **git stash** - Restores stashed changes and removes the stash entry

 ## Installation